-I urge you to think carefully about the modules that you choose for ECTS credit purposes and to study the options that are available to make the best possible choice for yourselves.
-Even though the idea of a research student taking taught modules may seem odd or unnecessary at first glance, we have countless examples of students who say that the classes that they attended as part of the structured PhD - whether discipline led, generic, or a taught masters module - were profoundly enriching and meant that the entire PhD journey was an intellectually satisfying one.
+Think carefully about the modules that you choose for ECTS credit purposes and study the options that are available to make the best possible choice for yourself.
+Even though the idea of a research student taking taught modules may seem odd or unnecessary at first glance, we have countless examples of students who say that the classes that they attended as part of the structured PhD whether discipline led, generic, or a taught masters module - were profoundly enriching and meant that the entire PhD journey was an intellectually satisfying one.
 We are very aware that, for many of you, the PhD is both an end in itself but also a means to another end - career either inside or outside of the academy.
 We genuinely believe that the skills developed through the taught components of the structured PhD will stand to you both in the course of your PhD studies and beyond them.

-Finally, please be aware that it is not possible for a student to be examined in relation to his or her PhD thesis unless his or her DTLP indicates on the relevant form that the student has fulfilled the requirements of the structured PhD.
-Indeed, more generally, a student cannot be invited to register for the next year of his/her studies unless and until his/her school confirms that [s]he has fulfilled all the structured PhD requirements of the previous year.
+Finally, please be aware that it is not possible for a student to be examined in relation to their PhD thesis unless their Director of Teaching and Learning Postgraduate indicates on the relevant form that the student has fulfilled the requirements of the structured PhD.
+Indeed, more generally, a student cannot be invited to register for the next year of their studies unless and until their School confirms that they have fulfilled all the structured PhD requirements of the previous year.
 In other words, it is vital that you do complete the taught modules and other structured components that are required.

-Research Integrity and Impact in an Open Scholarship Era - MANDATORY MODULE
+Research Integrity and Impact in an Open Scholarship Era (CA 7000) - MANDATORY MODULE

-The concept of open scholarship has radically altered the way in which academic research operates in Europe, providing as it does both opportunities and challenges for research students.
+The concept of open scholarship has radically altered the way in which academic research operates in Europe and in the world generally, providing as it does both opportunities and challenges for research students.
 In addition, funders are increasingly demanding that researchers, including research students, must, as a pre-requisite to securing grant funding, have undertaken some training in research ethics.
-Finally, there are increasing pressures on students, as they conduct research, to be aware of and comply with obligations under intellectual property and data protection law and indeed to ensure the proper management of their research data.
+Finally, there are increasing pressures on students, as they conduct research, to be aware of and comply with obligations under intellectual property and data protection law and to ensure open access to their publication in compliance with institutional and funder mandates as well as the proper management of their research data.
 This course seeks to provide all Trinity PhD students with the tools necessary to navigate these issues as they proceed with their research.
-This module is mandatory for all incoming PhD students in line with the decision of Graduate Studies Committee (March 2018) and Council (April 2018).
+This module is mandatory for all incoming PhD students.